aight15/What2Watch/README.md

 ## Goals and Objectives

+A common Problem among alot of People is indecisiveness when it comes to Movies.
+We all were at that point, where we searched for a movie to watch but couldn't find anything that matched your preferences perfectly.
+So main goal of What2Watch is to remove the obstacles standing between the user and a great movie.

-A Streamlit app that recommends movies and TV series from TMDB based on simple preferences and a personalization layer.
+What2watch recommends movies and TV series from TMDB based on simple preferences and a personalization layer.
 Users pick formats, runtime, animation vs. live-action, modern vs. classic, genres, and optionally a favorite actor/director.
+It also offers and random button and a Ryan Gosling button.
 Results include:
 - Posters of the Recommendation
 - Brief overviews